Oluwatobi92/Employees_attrition_analysis/README.md

 - To address attrition among employees aged 25-34, consider implementing retention strategies such as career development programs, mentorship initiatives, and opportunities for advancement.
 Providing competitive compensation packages and work-life balance benefits may also help retain younger employees.
 - To address job dissatisfaction among laboratory technicians and sales executives, consider implementing measures to improve their work environment, such as providing opportunities for skill development, offering performance-based incentives, or enhancing recognition programs.
 - To address the potential impact of environmental factors on employee attrition, consider conducting environmental assessments to identify and mitigate any issues contributing to employee dissatisfaction or health concerns.
 Implementing measures to improve environmental sustainability, such as waste management initiatives or pollution control measures, can help create a safer and healthier workplace environment.
 Additionally, providing support for employees affected by environmental factors, such as relocation assistance or remote work options, can help mitigate attrition rates and foster employee retention.
+- To address attrition among employees with limited prior employment experience, consider implementing initiatives to enhance employee engagement and satisfaction, such as mentorship programs, career development opportunities, and clear pathways for advancement within the company.
+Additionally, the company should consider hiring employees who have worked in a higher number of companies in future recruitment exercises.
+- To address job dissatisfaction among sales executives and research scientists, consider implementing measures such as providing additional support/resources, offering opportunities for skill development and career advancement, or revising performance evaluation methods to better reflect employee contributions.
+Conducting regular employee satisfaction surveys and feedback sessions can also help identify specific areas for improvement and guide targeted interventions.
 # <p align='left'/> Conclusion </p>
+In conclusion, the analysis of employee attrition within Sunshine Oil and Gas has revealed several key insights and recommendations.
+By examining various factors such as demographic characteristics, job roles, and job satisfaction levels, we have identified potential drivers of attrition and proposed targeted strategies to mitigate turnover.
+Addressing these issues through initiatives such as career development programs, enhanced workplace culture, and targeted recruitment efforts can help improve employee retention and foster a more engaged and satisfied workforce.
+Moving forward, implementing these recommendations will be crucial in enhancing organizational stability and promoting long-term growth and success for Sunshine Oil and Gas.